GOT QUESTIONS? WE’VE GOT ANSWERS

-If you’ve worn glasses before, you’ll know it can take up to two weeks for your eyes to adjust to your new lenses, this could be because your prescription has changed a little, the new frame sits in a different position to your last, or you’ve been looking through scratched lenses for too long.
+If you’ve worn glasses before, you’ll know it can take up to two weeks for your eyes to adjust to a new prescription.
 This is fairly normal.
 However if you think you are experiencing more than regular issues, please contact us straight away.

 Do not continue to wear glasses that cause severe blurriness or discomfort.

 How do I find the right frame for me?

 What matters most is how you feel in your glasses.